cpak/grunt-extjs-dependencies/README.md

 Array of `minimatch` patterns.
 Any found class names matching any of these patterns will be excluded from the classpath.

 The default value excludes all Ext classes, since the task is biased towards loading e pre-build version of Ext (e.g. from Sencha's CDN).

+#### options.skipParse
+Type: `Array`
+Default: `[]`

+Array of file glob patterns.
+Any files matching any of these patterns will be excluded.

+By default no files are excluded.

 #### options.resolveFrom
 Type: `String|Array`